nheesele/carbon_emission_analysis/README.md

 |4235-32-2016|Mercedes-Benz S-Class (S 500)|85000|Automobiles & Components|
 |4235-36-2016|Mercedes-Benz SL (SL 350)|72000|Automobiles & Components|

+> The concentration of top-emitting products in *Electrical Equipment and Machinery* is largely driven by turbines, while *Automobiles & Components* emerges as a major emitter across multiple product types.
+This suggests that ***transportation-related products*** consistently generate high emissions, making the sector a critical area for carbon reduction efforts.
+>
 #### What are the industries with the highest contribution to carbon emissions?

-Here are the top 10 industries with the highest total PCF:
+*Here are the top 10 industries with the highest total PCF:*

 ```SQL
 SELECT 	industry_groups.industry_group,